-- The atmospheric temperature difference is too low, e.g., a poorly insulated chimney. - The outside temperature is too high, e.g., during the summer months. - There is no air movement (wind) outside. - The chimney is not tall enough, with the result that the terminal sits in the lee of the roof surface or in the vicinity of tall trees or neighboring buildings.
-These conditions are also associated with downdraft where the flue gases are pushed back down the chimney. - Flue draft is diluted by residual air entering the chimney, e.g., due to inadequate fluepipe joints or leaks at the cleaning door or flue collar. - Unsealed, unused fireplaces are connected to the chimney. - The flue is blocked, e.g., by soot, due to inadequate cleaning, loose debris or even a birds nest. - The room to which the stove is installed is too tightly sealed.
-See section 2.8 Ventilation Fresh air supply).
+- The atmospheric temperature difference is too low. - The outside temperature is too high, e.g., during the summer months. - There is no air movement (wind) outside. - The chimney is not tall enough, with the result that the terminal sits in the lee of the roof surface or in the vicinity of tall trees or neighboring buildings.
+These conditions are also associated with downdraft where the flue gases are pushed back down the chimney. - Flue draft is diluted by residual air entering the chimney, e.g., due to inadequate fluepipe joints or leaks at the cleaning door or flue collar. - Unsealed, unused fireplaces are connected to the chimney. - The flue is blocked, e.g., by soot, due to inadequate cleaning, loose debris or even a bird's nest. - The room to which the stove is installed is too tightly sealed.
+(See section on Fresh air supply).